BCIA Policies and Procedures

 Item 2: Education - Highest Degree

 A bachelor degree or higher from a regionally-accredited academic institution in a BCIA-approved health care field is required.
 BCIA-approved health care fields include: psychology, medicine, nursing (including two-year registered nurses with a current license; not LVNs or LPNs), physical therapy, occupational therapy, and physician’s assistant (with certification or license).
 Enter the educational institution, degree, date awarded, and BCIA-approved health care field for the highest degree received in a BCIA health care field.
-Please request the institution to send a sealed official copy of a transcript showing your highest degree directly to BCIA.

 If you are currently BCIA-certified in Biofeedback, please check with the office to see if this document is already on file.
-Degrees earned outside of the United States will be accepted only if the documents have been translated and evaluated by an agency accredited by the National Association of Credential Evaluation Services (NACES).

 Item 3: License/Credential for Independent Practice